ElianHugh/enumr/README.md

 ### Basics

-At their most basic, enums are lists that have unique key/pair values (called 'members'), and cannot be modified after their definition.
+At their most basic, enums are lists that have unique key/pair values ('members'), and cannot be modified after their definition.

 ```r
 # Set up enum